The American Council on Rural Special Education (ACRES) offers a scholarship award of up to $1,000 to give

 - a citizen of the United States.

 - a completed application form

-- an essay describing the opportunities and challenges of rural special education, the reason why scholarship funds are needed, the plans for using the scholarship for further education or training, and how the information gained from the education or training will be shared with other educators in rural schools; and
+- an essay describing the opportunities and challenges of rural special education, the reason why funds are needed for the training, the plans for using the scholarship award for further education or training, and how the information gained from the education or training will be shared with other educators in rural schools; and

 - two letters of recommendation from persons in a position to judge capabilities as a rural special educator; at least one reference must be from an individual actively involved in rural special education.

 The selection committee will consist of ACRES members who geographically and professionally represent all aspects of rural special education in the United States.
 These people may include rural parents, preservice educators, state education professionals, special education directors, teachers, and health and related service professionals.
 Selection of the award winner will be made on the basis of a completed application form, the essay, and two letters of reference.
 The award will be announced at the Annual ACRES National Conference.
 The scholarship must be used during the academic year immediately following notification of the award, and cannot be held for future use or transferred to other individuals.
 The award winner will also receive a one-year honorary membership in ACRES.

 Application Submission and Review ProcessDownload Scholarship Application Form

 All applications must be submitted by JANUARY 15.

 Scholarship award notification will be made on FEBRUARY 1

 The ACRES Awards and Scholarships Committee will review all applications,